 If you are working with screens a lot throughout the day, you may find a transition lens could benefit you, or even for watching television.
 UV is prevalent in varying degrees throughout the home, work, and outside, and so having the transition ready to protect your eyes throughout the day is a great way to improve your eye health.

 Photochromic lenses offer great flexibility to the wearer.
-They can be made with a prescription and with a wide variety of different coatings to protect them from scratches, glare, and more, they can provide an all-round solution for the patient with only one pair of glasses.
+They can be made with a prescription and with a wide variety of different coatings to protect them from scratches, glare, and more, they can provide an all-round solution for the patient with only one pair of glasses

 Will photochromic lenses work in the car?

-Why Lensology Transitions Signature lenses?
+Why Choose Lensology Transition Signature Lenses?

 Go back ten years, and lenses would be available in glass or plastic.
 The glass option was substantially weightier than its plastic counterpart and could not be produced in shatterproof materials, making the lenses harder to care for and expensive to replace.
 Ten years on and the technology is such that Lensology can offer a lens with fast-fade-back time, enhanced colour perception, first-class visual protection, and optimum comfort – without having to order through the opticians.

-Whether you are looking for a lens to do it all and take you from the couch to the tennis court, an additional pair to wear that transition when the sun goes down, or prescription sunglasses, all Lensology UV filtering lenses meet the BS2724 standard.
+Whether you’re looking for a lens to do it all and take you from the couch to the tennis court, an additional pair to wear that transition when the sun goes down, or prescription sunglasses, all Lensology UV filtering lenses meet the BS2724 standard.
 Find out more about our reglazing and transition lenses here.